Voting-Rights-Code/Equitable-Polling-Locations/README.md

     * Filter for Geography -> Blocks -> State -> County Name, State -> All Blocks within County Name, State
     * If asked to select table vintage, select 2020;  DEC Redistricting Data (PL-94-171)
     * Unzip and place the contents of the dowloaded folder in 'datasets/census/redistricting/County_ST/datasets/census/redistricting/County_ST/'
-* Columns used from P4:
+* Columns of P4 selected by the software:
     * Total population
     * Total hispanic
     * Total non-hispanic